twomoonsfactory/animal-house-example/README.md

 ## Server Installation

-The server should have been downloaded with the rest of the repo -- but make sure to have installed MongoDB previously.
+The server will have been downloaded with the rest of the repo -- but make sure to have installed MongoDB before running it.

 ## Start the Server

 * Run MongoDB
-* In Command Prompt or Terminal, navigate to the repo's source folder, and enter `node server.js` -- this will start the server and connect the DB.
+* In Command Prompt or Terminal, navigate to the repo's `src` folder, and enter `node server.js` -- this will start the server and connect the DB.
 * The server will serve up the contents of the `public` folder, which contains the result of the `build` script.
 * This is served to `http://localhost:5001`